 Avoid Resume Writing

-An effective overall application uses each part of the application effectively.
-You don't need to write 650 words about winning a competition in your essay when you can do it in under 10 in the Activities & Honors section.
+Make the most of each part of the application.
+Colleges won't forget your resume when they read your essay!
+You don't need to write about winning a competition in an essay when it's already in your Activities & Honors section.

 So what's the point of the essay?